ernestoplaza/data-visualization-mandatory/README.md

 const aProjection = d3
   .geoMercator()
   // Let's make the map bigger to fit in our resolution
--  .scale(500)
 +  .scale(2300)
   // Let's center the map
--  .translate([300, 900]);
 +  .translate([600, 2000]);
 ```

-- If we run the project we can check that the map is now renders in a proper size and position, let's
-  go for the next challenge, we want to reposition Canary Islands, in order to do that we can build a
+- Now the map looks great, good job! but still we are not able to watch the Canary Islands, in order to do that we can build a
   map projection that positions that piece of land in another place, for instance for the USA you can
   find Albers USA projection: https://bl.ocks.org/mbostock/2869946, there's a great project created by
   [Roger Veciana](https://github.com/rveciana) that implements a lot of projections for several